Steve McQueen: Early life

 McQueen gradually became a role model and was elected to the Boys Council, a group that set the rules and regulations governing the boys' lives.
 He left the Boys Republic at age 16.
 When he later became famous as an actor, he regularly returned to talk to resident boys and retained a lifelong association with the center.
 At age 16, he returned to live with his mother, who had since moved to New York City's Greenwich Village.
 He met two sailors from the Merchant Marine there and decided to sign on to a ship bound for the Dominican Republic.
 Once there, he abandoned his new post and was eventually employed at a brothel.
 He later ventured to Texas and drifted from job to job, including selling pens at a traveling carnival and working as a lumberjack in Canada.
-Upon his arrest for vagrancy in the Deep South, he served a 30-day assignment on a chain gang.
+Upon his arrest for vagrancy in the Deep South, McQueen served a 30-day assignment on a chain gang.

 In 1947, after receiving permission from his mother since he was not yet 18 years old, McQueen enlisted in the U.S. Marines and was sent to Parris Island, South Carolina, for boot camp.
 He was promoted to private first class and assigned to an armored unit.
 He initially struggled with conforming to the discipline of the service and later said, "I was busted back down to private about seven times".
 He took an unauthorized absence, failing to return after a weekend pass expired, and was caught by the shore patrol while staying with his girlfriend, Barbara Ross, for two weeks.
 After resisting arrest, he was sentenced to 41 days in the brig.

-After this, he resolved to focus his energies on self-improvement and embraced the Marines' discipline.
+After this, McQueen resolved to focus his energies on self-improvement and embraced the Marines' discipline.
 He saved the lives of five other Marines during an Arctic exercise, pulling them from a tank before it broke through ice into the sea.
 He was assigned to the honor guard responsible for guarding USS Williamsburg, the presidential yacht of Harry S. Truman.
 He served until 1950, when he was honorably discharged.
 He later said he had enjoyed his time in the Marines, remembering it as a formative time in his life: "The Marines made a man out of me.
 I learned how to get along with others, and I had a platform to jump off."